FAQs

 as Dr Goh’s handwritten notes of his discussions with Malaysian leaders

-in the days, weeks, and months leading to 9 August 1965.
+in the days, weeks, and months leading to Singapore’s independence on 9

-A book on the Albatross File will be launched alongside this SG60 Capstone event, the introspective exhibition, called The Albatross File: Singapore’s Independence Declassified, on 7 December 2025 at the National Library.
-Jointly organised by NLB and the Ministry of Digital Development and Information, this permanent exhibition will deepen visitors’ understanding of Singapore’s journey to independence through interactive storytelling, historical replays, and first-person narratives of Singapore’s founding fathers.
+Jointly organised by the National Library Board and the Ministry of Digital Development and Information, this permanent exhibition, as the SG60 capstone event, will deepen visitors’ understanding of Singapore’s journey to independence through interactive storytelling, historical replays, and first-person narratives of Singapore’s founding fathers.
 As Singapore celebrates SG60, the book and exhibition offer an introspective recount of Singapore’s separation from Malaysia, deepening our collective appreciation of Singapore’s shared identity and inspiring future generations to continue building our nation together.

 2. How do we visit the Albatross File exhibition?

-Open to the public from 8 December 2025, The Albatross File: Singapore’s Independence Declassified is
+Open to the public from 8 December 2025, The Albatross File: Singapore’s Separation Declassified is

-a permanent exhibition held at Level 10 of the National Library Building.
+a permanent exhibition held at the National Library Gallery (Level 10),

 3. Is this exhibition suitable for families?